Registration Review Process

 Assess Changes since the Pesticide's Last Review

 EPA will assess any changes that have occurred since the last registration decision to determine whether the pesticide still satisfies the statutory standard for registration.
-We consider any new data or information on the pesticide and decide whether a new risk assessment or a new risk/benefit assessment must be conducted.
+The Agency considers any new data or information on the pesticide and decide whether a new risk assessment or a new risk/benefit assessment must be conducted.

 Conduct New Assessments as Needed

-If a new assessment of the pesticide is needed, we determine if we need new data or information.
+If a new assessment of the pesticide is needed, EPA will determine if the Agency needs new data or information.

 - If sufficient data or information are available, EPA will conduct the new risk assessment or risk/benefit assessment.